SAMMEDBADDE/linux-journey/README.md

 This repository documents my journey of learning Linux step by step with practical commands and real-world understanding.

-📂 Learning Structure

-Each folder represents one day or topic and contains:

-- 📘 Notes (easy explanations in my own words)
-- 💻 Commands used
-- 🧪 Practice examples

----

 📝 Current Focus